-Innocent Inaccurate: Ash misinterpret various situations, like why men and women have separate bathrooms.
-He thinks it's women want to keep their hygiene secrets, which is why they smell cleaner than men.
+Innocent Inaccurate: Ash misinterprets various situations, like why men and women have separate bathrooms.
+He thinks it's because women want to keep their hygiene secrets, which is why they smell cleaner than men.

 Last Request: Mareep's final wish was for Poison Lance to take care of Ash.

-Living MacGuffin: The Kangaskhan boy, Tommy is sought out by various criminal groups, is a part of a conspiracy between the Safari Zone and the Pokemon Rangers and sought out by the heroes to return to his parents
+Living MacGuffin: The Kangaskhan boy, Tommy, is sought out by various criminal groups, is a part of a conspiracy between the Safari Zone and the Pokémon Rangers, Andes sought out by the heroes to return to his parents

-Marshmallow Hell: The Sensational Sister all hug Ash in appreciation for saving Misty
+Marshmallow Hell: The Sensational Sisters all hug Ash in appreciation for saving Misty.

-Mood Whiplash: The Lavender Town chapter as it starts with Ash going to Pokemon Tower, playing with ghost pokemon and meeting Poison Lance's old friends and ends with Sabrina in Saffron being mindraped by Team Rocket and forced to torture kill her loved ones - in gruesome detail.
+Mood Whiplash: The Lavender Town chapter as it starts with Ash going to Pokémon Tower, playing with ghost Pokémon, and meeting Poison Lance's old friends and ends with Sabrina in Saffron being mindraped by Team Rocket and forced to torture and kill her loved ones - in gruesome detail.

 It's made all the more jarring because the chapter jumps between Ash's scenes and the immediate consequences of Sabrina's Mind Rape.